 Title 1: Minimum Requirements for Seafarers

 Title 1 covers the basic eligibility conditions for seafarers: minimum age (16 years, 18 for work in hazardous areas or night work), medical fitness, training and qualifications, and the requirement for a seafarer employment agreement (SEA).
-Every seafarer must have a signed SEA before joining a vessel — this is a core MLC requirement.
+Every seafarer must have a signed SEA before joining a vessel, this is a core MLC requirement.

 Title 2: Conditions of Employment

-Title 2 sets standards for wages, hours of work and rest, paid annual leave, repatriation, and the requirement for financial security in cases of abandonment or injury.
+However, title 2 sets standards for wages, hours of work and rest, paid annual leave, repatriation, and the requirement for financial security in cases of abandonment or injury.
 Key requirements include: minimum wages (aligned with ITF/ILO guidelines), a maximum of 14 hours of work in any 24-hour period and 72 hours in any 7-day period, and guaranteed repatriation at the shipowner’s cost at the end of a contract.

 Title 3: Accommodation, Recreational Facilities, Food and Catering